projectcalico/calico/networking/use-specific-ip.md

 ---
 title: Use a specific IP address with a pod
-Description: Specify the IP address for a pod instead of allowing Calico to choose automatically.
+description: Specify the IP address for a pod instead of allowing Calico to automatically choose one.
 ---

 ### Big picture